karstenspang/mockjdbc/README.md

 }
 ```
 In this example, we already have a connection, but it is wrapped before it is
 passed to the `UsesConnection` constructor.
-Note that the `Program` is created
-explicitly; normally the `WrapperStep` does that behind the scenes.

 ### Trace all JDBC Method Calls